 News4's Shomari Stone has the latest details in the Howard County police-involved shooting that left one officer with serious injuries.

-Prather was apprehended after another man, Freddy Pina, spotted him while driving to work.
-Pina said he saw Prather walking along Route 1 in Laurel, not too far from the scene of Wednesday's shooting.
+Freddy Pina was driving to work when he spotted Prather walking along Route 1 in Laurel, not too far from the scene of Wednesday's shooting.

 Officers confronted Prather, and he was taken into custody without incident around 8:45 a.m.
 Prather was taken from the scene on a stretcher.